arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 applied optimizer rules, optimization warnings etc. It is also possible to have the optimizer return all execution plans.
 This required a new data structure.

-Client programs that use `ArangoStatement.explain()` or the HTTP REST API method `POST /_api/explain` may need to be adjusted to use the new return format.
+Client programs that use `ArangoStatement.explain()` or the HTTP RESTful API method `POST /_api/explain` may need to be adjusted to use the new return format.